astronomer/docs/software/apply-platform-config.md

 - [Registry backends](registry-backend.md)
 - [Resource allocation limits](configure-platform-resources.md)

-All Astronomer Software platform customizations can be applied to your cluster using a YAML configuration. `config.yaml` contains settings for both the Astronomer Helm chart, as well as Helm charts for system components like [ElasticSearch](https://github.com/astronomer/astronomer/blob/master/charts/elasticsearch/values.yaml) and [nginx](https://github.com/astronomer/astronomer/blob/master/charts/nginx/values.yaml).
+You can apply any Astronomer Software platform customizations to your cluster using a YAML configuration. `config.yaml` contains settings for both the Astronomer Helm chart, as well as Helm charts for system components like [ElasticSearch](https://github.com/astronomer/astronomer/blob/master/charts/elasticsearch/values.yaml) and [nginx](https://github.com/astronomer/astronomer/blob/master/charts/nginx/values.yaml).
 Using Helm allows you to keep all of your configurations in a single file that you can version and store securely.

 Use this document to learn how to retrieve your existing Helm configuration, modify configurations, and apply your changes to your Astronomer Software cluster.

 ## Step 1: Retrieve your current cluster configuration